sangeethaveluru3/book-review-recommender/README.md

 ![](images/reordering_reviews.png)

-Assessing the overall impact of re-ordering the reviews, as I mentioned before, is hard to measure but here are the averages of the metric I came up with:
+Assessing the overall impact of re-ordering the reviews, as I mentioned before, is hard to measure or make sense of but here are the overall averages of the 3 metrics I defined earlier:

-- Avg correlation of ranks - 0.51: Does show that the reordering does cause a bit of jumbling of the order of the reviews
+- Avg correlation of ranks - 0.48: Does show that the re-ordering does move the reviews around enough for there to be low correlation, poses the question if most liked reviews are necessary useful to everyone.

-- Difference of weighted rating sums: 11.6 / abs value: 75.
-1
+- Difference of weighted rating sums - 11.6 / abs value 75.1

-- Difference of sum of top 10 ratings:  -1.34 / abs value:  1.91
+- Difference of sum of top 10 ratings -  -1.34 / abs value 1.91: Re-ordering the reviews would mean the top 10 reviews would on average have 1.34 stars more, which could be beneficial for retailers.

 ## Next Steps:
 All in all, the project was a great way to learn more about recommender systems.
-- Better metadata, or try to group the data
-- try to include review text context analysis to improve the recommender system from [this paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4735905/) Combining Review Text Content (RTC) and User Similarity Matrix to obtain more information and to improve the Review Rating Prediction
-- neighbourhood models to use for cosine similarity rather than calculating using the whole user-item matrix for efficiency
+Here are few ideas I have to take it further and improve the model:
+- Gather better metadata to be able to understand and assess the impact of re-ordering more accurately
-- Try this with a more comprehensive dataset (GoodReads) on AWS
+- Use a bigger and more comprehensive dataset to test the model on AWS
+- Include Review Text Context analysis to potentially improve rating predictions as detailed in [this paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4735905/)
-- Better metric to measure the impact of recommending reviews
+- Define better metrics to measure the helpfulness and impact of personalising reviews